✓ All listings verified against Montenegro's official cadastreSee how verification works

 Can Americans buy property in Montenegro?

-Yes β€” US citizens can buy property in Montenegro freehold, with no extra restrictions.
-The same notary-and-cadastre process applies as for European buyers, and a property purchase qualifies the buyer for a Montenegrin temporary residency permit.
+Yes — US citizens can buy property in Montenegro freehold.
+The same notary-and-cadastre process applies as for European buyers.
+Purchases with a tax-assessed value of €150,000 or more qualify for a temporary residency permit (January 2026 Law on Foreigners).

 Can US citizens buy property in Montenegro and get residency?

 Yes.
-US citizens who buy real estate in Montenegro qualify for a temporary residency permit regardless of the purchase price, renewable annually.
+US citizens who buy real estate with a tax-assessed value of €150,000 or more qualify for a temporary residency permit (1 year, renewable) under the January 2026 Law on Foreigners amendments.
 After 5 years of continuous temporary residency, permanent residency is available.
+Consult an immigration lawyer for current requirements.

 How much does property cost in Montenegro?

 Coastal apartments typically range from €1,500 to €4,000 per square metre.
-Premium developments in Tivat (Porto Montenegro) and central Budva exceed €5,000/mΒ².
+Premium developments in Tivat (Porto Montenegro) and central Budva exceed €5,000/m².
 Inland and the capital Podgorica are noticeably cheaper.

 Is buying property in Montenegro a good investment?